mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/SwiftPuLP.md

     The ``LinearConstraint/Comparison`` operators include: less than or equal to, equal to, greater than or equal to.

 - term **Model**:
-    A ``Model`` has an optional ``Model/Objective``, which specifies a linear function and an optimization goal.
+    A ``Model`` has an optional *objective*, which specifies a linear function, and an optimization goal.
 A model may also specify zero or more linear constraints.

     The ``Model/Optimization`` goals include: minimize and maximize.